steveculshaw/brindlewoodbay/README.md

 Krystal is in the bedroom with Stockton, when Eva bursts in, a heated argument ensues, and Krystal listens for any titbits of information;<br>
 Stockton's comment "The protection of that crone doesn't last forever; it ends when she does" peeks her interest, and trying to get more information, she catches a blow *[Duffed Up]*.
 Percy is now in wrestling referee outfit.

-Atsidi blocks Eva and the deputy, leaving Krystal to have her way with Abe ... offering sex on the bed.<br>
+Atsidi blocks Eva and the deputy, leaving Krystal to have her way with Abe ... *offering sex on the bed*.<br>

 Krystal and Abe end up in Eva & Phoenix's bedroom; discovery of their hidden stash of porn magazines, she uses them to break Abe's will, and has her way with him.

-Meanwhile Milcah is doing further checking in the office, and maps; there is indication of further voids in the ground below the house.
+Meanwhile Milcah is doing further checking in the office, and maps; there is indication of further voids in the ground below the house.<br>
+Finds a secret door, to a chamber ... a meeting room for the **Midwives of the Fragrant Void**

 Krystal gets him to spill the jen on "the crone", amongst other things! ... *it was Carfax, she was in with the Boston families, and it was made clear that they must sell the farm.
 You should also take a look around outside*.
 Now he's stuck living in a trailer.<br>
 Goes back to the "Victorian dark room" to check it out ...